Volunteer in Setrawa (Rural Site)

 Before your adventure to Setrawa starts, you will have an introduction of a few days in Jodhpur.
 This includes buying the clothes you will need to wear in Setrawa, going to the FRO (Registration in India), getting to know a few facts about the behaviour in the Guesthouse (mostly important for the volunteers who are staying there) and also a few things to make sure everything goes smoothly.
 Furthermore, you will have some time to go sightseeing in Jodhpur and to get to know the most important shops where you can buy items like clothes and food.
 You will also get a filter for Setrawa, because you won't be able or rather should not drink the tap water, an USB Internet stick (there won't be wifi) and a SIM Card for your mobile phone.
 Besides you should go to the ATM to get some money for the stay in Setrawa as there is no ATM there.

-In Setrawa and Shanti volunteers are needed to support our local staff, by providing English and Maths tuition as well as workshops to the children in the after-school programs and by teaching basic English to girls and women who come to the Centre.
+In Setrawa volunteers are needed to support our local staff, by providing English and Maths tuition as well as workshops to the children in the after-school programs and by teaching basic English to girls and women who come to the Centre.
 It is also possible to assist in the daily Sewing Class.
 Volunteers can also teach classes in the local government and private schools to support the teachers and children there.
 Furthermore, the volunteers assist the local stuff with administrative work.

 As Setrawa volunteers live with local host families in the village, they have the chance to experience the daily life of an Indian family and have an insight into many traditions and events like weddings and the festivals of Holi and Diwali.
 They work from Monday to Saturday, about four to five hours a day.